Revelations: Miley Cyrus' twerking reminds columnist of lost girl she once was

 He led me to the path of womanhood and adulthood and allowed me to see beauty in all its glory, and in time, my peek-a-boo shirts and suggestive minis went away.

-I didn't care for the attention of any man who would desire me as a sexual object and searched only for the man who would compliment my brains before they would eyes or anything else.
+I didn't care for the attention of any man who would desire me as a sexual object and searched only for the man who would compliment my brains before they would compliment my eyes or anything other part of my body.

-It wasn't an overnight process, but I can honestly say that girl doesn't exist anymore.
+It wasn't an overnight process, but I can honestly say the woman I once was doesn't exist anymore.

 But Miley's journey of self-searching is just beginning.
 She's young and beautiful and talented, and she has many years to figure it out, which I'm sure, one day she will.